dereknovak/LS170-LS/study_guide.md

 - Media Access Control address
 - "Since this address is linked to the specific physical device, and (usually) doesn't change, it is sometimes referred to as the physical address or burned-in address.
 MAC Addresses are formatted as a sequence of six two-digit hexadecimal numbers, e.g. 00:40:96:9d:68:0a, with different ranges of addresses being assigned to different network hardware manufacturers."

+- The Media Access Control (**MAC**) address is an address, formatted as a sequence of six two-digit hexadecimal numbers, that is linked to the Network Interface Card (NIC) of a specific physical device and typically never changes.

 ## The Network Layer

 ### Internet Protocol (IP) address